 2. If one card is played, the player puts their symbol in the appropriate square.
 The appropriate square is the intersection of its row, column, and layer.
 If in the official example, a green square 1 is played, the symbol is placed on the intersection of the 3rd row from the front (the middle-back row), the 4th column from the left (the right row), and the 1st layer from the bottom (the bottom layer).

-3. In the standard example, Black mean to choose a column, Blob means choose a row, and Question Mark means choose a layer.
+3. In the standard example, Black mean to choose a row, Blob means choose a coiumn, and Question Mark means choose a layer.
 Remember, that the other variables fix it to a line (if one wild) or a plane (if two wilds).
 A Black Blob Question Mark is an x or o anywhere.

 4. Players alternate until one player as a straight line of their symbol from either one face to the opposite face in a straight row, column or layer, one of the cube edges to the opposite one on the diagonal of a row, column, or layer, or from one cube corner to its opposite, cutting through all rows, columns and layers.